 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

 Marriott points have been on my mind lately.
-I got a Marriott business card as part of a churn a few months ago (2 unexpected credit cards came in the mail today!), and now that Marriott has come out with its best-ever credit card offer (my affiliate link), I’m thinking of signing up Carolyn and I both for Marriott cards.
+I got a Marriott business card a few months ago (2 unexpected credit cards came in the mail today!), and now that Marriott has come out with its best-ever credit card offer (my affiliate link), I’m thinking of signing up Carolyn and I both for Marriott cards.
 This is especially true given that Chase is reportedly expanding its 5/24 rule to co-branded cards (including the Marriott card) in a few months.

 How to transfer Marriott points